pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 # Static analysis

 Always recommended is static analysis of your code, so let's enable SonarQube in our builds.
-The Spring Boot start parent already includes Sonar in its plugin dependencies, so all we need to do is invoke the right Maven goal with the right configuration.
+The Spring Boot starter parent already includes Sonar in its plugin dependencies, so all we need to do is invoke the right Maven goal with the right configuration.